wordfence/freshdesk_mcp/README.md

 Once configured, you can ask Claude to perform operations like:

-- "Create a new support ticket"
+- "Create a new ticket with subject 'Payment Issue for customer A101' and description as 'Reaching out for a payment issue in the last month for customer A101', where customer email is a101@acme.com and set priority to high"
-- "Update the status of ticket #12345"
+- "Update the status of ticket #12345 to 'Resolved'"
-- "Search for all high-priority tickets"
+- "List all high-priority tickets assigned to the agent John Doe"
-- "Fetch all ticket fields from Freshdesk"
-- "Get all tickets from Freshdesk of page 1"
+- "List previous tickets of customer A101 in last 30 days"

 ## Testing